david-gallardo/SMART-Review/review_and_writing/README.md

 # Process a batch of 4 articles in parallel
 python batch_processor.py --parallel 4 --model "mistral-small-24b-instruct-2501"

+# Process a large collection in smaller batches
+python batch_processor_chunked.py --batch_size 20 --model "llama-3.2-3b-instruct"

 # Generate a template for the final review
 python create_summary_template.py
 ```

+## Processing Large Collections

+For large collections of PDFs (100+ files), we recommend using the chunked batch processor:

+1. The chunked processor divides your articles into smaller batches for more manageable processing
+2. Each batch is processed sequentially, reducing memory usage and providing intermediate results
+3. Individual article summaries are saved after each is processed, so progress is not lost

+**Recommended batch sizes:**
+- Standard computer: 10-20 PDFs per batch
+- More powerful system: 20-30 PDFs per batch
+- System with limited resources: 5-10 PDFs per batch

 ## Configuring the Module